greenplum-db/gpdb/gpdb-doc/markdown/install_guide/upgrading_6_to_7.html.md

     - Run `gpbackup` on your Greenplum 6 cluster to back up your data
     - Run `gpdeletesystem` to remove the existing Greenplum 6 cluster
-    - Proceed with initializing then new cluster, as described above
+    - Proceed with initializing the new cluster, as described above

 - When restoring language-based user-defined functions, the shared object file must be in the location specified in the `CREATE FUNCTION` SQL command and must have been recompiled on the Greenplum 7 system.
 This applies to user-defined functions, user-defined types, and any other objects that use custom functions, such as aggregates created with the `CREATE AGGREGATE` command.